mvadari/xrpl-docs/Permissioned DEX XLS.md

 #### 2.1.1. `LedgerIndex`

-The ID of this object will be a hash that incorporates the `Owner` and `Sequence` fields, combined with a unique space key for `DEXDomain` objects, which will be defined during implementation.
+The ID of this object will be a hash that incorporates the `Owner` and `Sequence` fields, combined with a unique space key for `PermissionedDomain` objects, which will be defined during implementation.

 #### 2.1.2. `AcceptedCredentials`